lshqqytiger/ZLUDA/README.md

 * I am a developer writing CUDA code, does this project help me port my code to ROCm/HIP?

   Currently no, this project is strictly for end users.
 However this project could be used for a much more gradual porting from CUDA to HIP than anything else.
 You could start with an unmodified application running on ZLUDA, then have ZLUDA expose the underlying HIP objects (streams, modules, etc.), allowing to rewrite GPU kernels one at a time.
 Or you could have a mixed CUDA-HIP application where only the most performance sensitive GPU kernels are written in the native AMD language.

+* What happened to the upstream version?

+  The upstream received a legal threat, forcing him to revert the repository to a previous version.

 ## For developers